twocs/gin/README.md

 		}
 	}()

-	// Wait for interrupt signal to gracefully shutdown the server with
+	// Wait for an interrupt signal to gracefully shutdown the server with
 	// a timeout of 5 seconds.
 	quit := make(chan os.Signal)
 	// kill (no param) default send syscall.SIGTERM